SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Using Item-Giving Process.

 To give items, the player must be in lava or on fire **without Fire Resistance effect**.
+Each time given, player will get **Combustion effect for 30 s**.

 Accepted items: